Our products

 February 5, 2026Maria José Sáez Pastor⏱ 9 min de lectura

-Summary: Portuguese-style cod (in Portuguese, bacalhau à portuguesa ) is one of the most emblematic dishes of Portuguese cuisine.
-Portugal has over 1,000 cod recipes—one for every day of the year and more—but this oven-baked preparation with roasted potatoes, caramelized onions, black olives, and hard-boiled egg is probably the most universal and recognizable.
-It's a hearty, comforting, and visually stunning dish that's served straight from the oven to the table.
+Summary: Portuguese-style cod (in Portuguese, bacalhau à portuguesa) is one of the most iconic dishes in Portuguese cuisine.
+Portugal has more than 1,000 cod recipes—one for every day of the year and more—but this oven-baked preparation with sliced potatoes, confit onions, black olives, and hard-boiled eggs is probably the most universal and recognizable.
+It is a generous, comforting, and visually spectacular dish served directly from the oven tray to the table.

-Portuguese-style cod - premium editorial photography for Portuguese-style cod: traditional recipe with potatoes and olives
+Portuguese-style cod - premium editorial photograph for Portuguese-style cod: traditional recipe with potatoes and olives

 Content

-Portuguese-style cod (in Portuguese, bacalhau à portuguesa ) is one of the most emblematic dishes of Portuguese cuisine.
-Portugal has over 1,000 cod recipes—one for every day of the year and more—but this oven-baked preparation with roasted potatoes, caramelized onions, black olives, and hard-boiled egg is probably the most universal and recognizable.
-It's a hearty, comforting, and visually stunning dish that's served straight from the oven to the table.
+Portuguese-style cod (in Portuguese, bacalhau à portuguesa) is one of the most iconic dishes in Portuguese cuisine.
+Portugal has more than 1,000 cod recipes—one for every day of the year and more—but this oven-baked preparation with sliced potatoes, confit onions, black olives, and hard-boiled eggs is probably the most universal and recognizable.
+It is a generous, comforting, and visually spectacular dish served directly from the oven tray to the table.

 In Spain, Portuguese-style cod has become a very popular dish thanks to its simplicity and the spectacular results achieved with humble ingredients.
-At Bacalalo, we frequently prepare it at the Mercat del Ninot , and this is the recipe that works best with our desalted Icelandic cod .
+At Bacalalo, we often prepare it at the Mercat del Ninot, and this is the recipe that works best with our desalted cod from Iceland.

 Cod in Portuguese culture

-Portugal is undoubtedly the country that consumes the most cod per capita in the world.
+Portugal is, without a doubt, the country that consumes the most cod per capita in the world.
 The "faithful friend," as the Portuguese call it, has been a staple of the Portuguese diet for centuries.
-Portuguese navigators discovered it in the waters of Newfoundland in the 15th century and adopted it as the perfect food for long voyages: it was cheap, long-lasting, and nutritious.
+Portuguese navigators discovered it in the waters of Newfoundland in the 15th century and adopted it as the perfect food for long voyages: it was cheap, durable, and nutritious.

-Today, Portugal consumes around 70,000 tons of cod annually, most of it imported from Norway and Iceland.
-Salted cod is so important in Portuguese culture that it has its own section in every supermarket, market, and grocery store in the country.
+Today, Portugal consumes about 70,000 tons of cod per year, most of which is imported from Norway and Iceland.
+Salted cod is so important in Portuguese culture that it has its own section in all supermarkets, markets, and grocery stores in the country.

 Ingredients for 4 people

-• 1 kg of potatoes (Monalisa type, so they don't fall apart)
+• 1 kg potatoes (Monalisa type, so they don't fall apart)

 • 2 large onions

-• 100g of black olives (Kalamata or Portuguese type)
+• 100 g black olives (Kalamata or Portuguese type)

 • 3 hard-boiled eggs